Inflation is a fact of life. At some point, you might need to raise your rates as a freelancer in order to meet your goals.

 Can You Raise Rates on Existing Clients?

-It's a little harder to raise your rates as a freelancer when you are dealing with existing clients.
-It's one thing to double your rates when you are taking on a new client; that client has never paid your lower rate.
+It's a little harder to raise your freelancer rates when dealing with existing clients.
+Doubling your rate on a new client is much easier.
+That client has never paid your lower rate.
 It's harder to double your rates on existing clients.

 When you raise rates on existing clients, it's better to do it in small increases.
 A 10% to 15% increase is probably more doable with existing clients.
 I tend to be on the loyal side, and if I have a good client that I like working with, I am reluctant to raise rates.
 However, one of the great things about most of my awesome clients is that many of them have been willing to suggest “raises” for me.
 There's a lot to be said for working with great clients who show their appreciation.